 Golden Retrievers and German Shepherds are both extremely intelligent, have boundless energy, and are driven to work.
 They are both employed in a wide variety of “careers,” although they typically have very different careers.

 Since they are retrievers, they are the ultimate “fetch” dog and will bring you a ball to throw all day long, given the opportunity.
 Luckily, since they are so intelligent and want nothing more than to please people, they are easy to train.

 They feel the need to be around their people as much as possible and don’t do well if they’re left outside all day.
 They’re also happiest when they have a job to do, even if that’s just bringing in the newspaper every day.

-Some jobs that Golden Retriever are trained to do include field trials, service dogs, obedience, therapy dogs, and hunting.
+Some jobs that Golden Retrievers are trained to do include field trials, service dogs, obedience, therapy dogs, and hunting.